aegiswp/child/README.md

 6. After the installation is complete, click `Activate`.

 ### Method 2: Using FTP
-1. Extract the Aegis Child Theme `.zip` file.
+1. Extract the `aegis-child.zip` file.
 2. Using an FTP client (like FileZilla), connect to your web server.
 3. Navigate to the `/wp-content/themes/` directory.
-4. Upload the extracted folder here.
+4. Upload the extracted `aegis-child` folder here.
 5. Once uploaded, go to your WordPress dashboard.
 6. Navigate to `Appearance` > `Themes`.
 7. You should see the Aegis Child Theme listed.
 Click `Activate`.